10503 Bedford Avenue

 Everyone is Irish at this festive pub.
 Wood paneling and big, sturdy tables and booths make this the place to pull up a chair and hang out with your friends.
 Beers and whiskeys from Ireland are the favorite here; there is even a separate whiskey menu.
 The food is better than average with beer battered Galloway Bay Fish and Chips, the Pub Classic Sandwich, Jameson Whiskey Steak and Lemon Pepper Salmon.
 Live Irish music adds to the fun.

 Japanese cuisine is what you will find at this north central mainstay.
 The shrimp and vegetable tempura is tops—light, crunchy and tasty.
 Other favorites include Beef Sukiyaki and Chicken Teriyaki.
 Choose a table in the main dining room festooned with classic Japanese decor or a private tea room with low-seated tables and kimono-clad server.
 Do not forget to visit the downstairs lounge.
 The decor is "Early Japanese Kitsch" with fish tanks, velvet paintings and some of the smoothest Mai Tais around.
 This place opens from Monday to Saturday at 5pm.

-Zio's offers thin, hand-tossed, New York-style pizza with piles of fresh toppings.
+Zio's offers thin, hand-tossed, New York-style pizza that are piled with fresh toppings.
 Think of the most unorthodox pizza topping combinations and the people at Zio's will probably be able to make it for you.
 Pizza can be ordered by the whole pie or by the slice.
 This casual pizzeria also offers calzones, submarine sandwiches, pasta and salad.